fearfulsmtry/litany-of-horror/aswang-series.md

 ## Story Synopsis

-Anna returns to her grandmother's village in the Philippines, pregnant and seeking closure after her lola's death.
-But the old prayers and older fears still hold power in this place, and something hungry watches from the darkness.
+Anna returns to her grandmother’s village in the Philippines, carrying new life and old questions.
+The chapel still smells of incense, the novena chants still echo at night—and beyond the candlelight, something hungry waits, watching the womb it means to claim.

 ---